Before you begin, make sure you have all the required documents for boat registration and titling.

 Boats 16 feet in length or greater previously registered in Wisconsin are titled.
 The seller must provide you with the original Certificate of Title for you to transfer the boat into your name.
 The Certificate of Title must be signed; if the Certificate of Title lists more than one owner and the names are separated by the word “and”, all owners listed on the title must sign.
 If the word “or” separates the names, any of the owners listed on the title may sign.

 To register and title the boat, the DNR will need the original signed Certificate of Title if the boat is coming from a state that titles boats or a current registration card if the boat is coming from a state that does not title boats.

 Applications to register new boats, or boats that have never been registered in any state, require the original Manufacturer's Statement of Origin (MSO) to be submitted in lieu of Certificate of Title.

 If this is a home-built boat, copies of the materials / supplies receipt should be submitted.

 Step 4 (may be required): Lien release

 If the Certificate of Title identifies outstanding liens, your application must include a lien release from the listed lien holder to transfer ownership.
 Lien release documents must identify the lien holder listed on the title, the boat owner on account, and the boat by hull ID number or Wisconsin registration number.
 A lien release can include a signature from the lien holder in the lien release section of the Certificate of Title, a signed letter (on company letterhead) from the lien holder or the signed lien notice provided by the Department.

 - Surviving Spouse Affidavit [form 9400-471]

 Where to register your boat

-You have three options for submitting your registration application.
+You have two options for submitting your registration application.